On this page

 You can set up private endpoints for a dedicated cluster.
-To learn more, see Set Up a Private Endpoint for a Dedicated Cluster.
+To learn more, see Configure Private Endpoints.

 You can create a new private endpoint or add an existing private endpoint for the online archives through your Atlas User Interface.
 To set up the private endpoint: